 Qualification as a ski instructor opens up an enormous number of employment opportunities, enabling people to enjoy an incredible diversity of occupations and benefit from an international job market.
 There are few vocations that offer such a potential for flexible, exciting and rewarding work, which perhaps explains why gap year ski season courses are so popular.

-If you’re considering completing a ski instructor course in Canada, take a look at some of the options available once you’ve successfully completed your training and become certified.
+If you’re considering completing a ski instructor course in Canada or a snowboard course, take a look at some of the options available once you’ve successfully completed your training and become certified.

 Varying Client Groups